 The System's investment program continues to evolve to address a dynamically changing investment market.
-The LASERS strategic asset allocation targets 52% to diversified public equities (down 2% from the previous year target), 20% to fixed income and credit (globally diversified across US bonds, global multi-sector fixed income and credit, and emerging market debt), and 28% to other alternative asset classes (including private equity, private debt, and absolute return investments and up 2% from the previous year target).
+The LASERS strategic asset allocation targets 51% to diversified public equities (down 1% from the previous year target), 22% to fixed income and credit (globally diversified across US bonds, global multi-sector fixed income and credit, and emerging market debt), and 27% to other alternative asset classes (including private equity, private debt, and absolute return investments and down 1% from the previous year target).
 NEPC and the System's staff have focused on building an appropriate blend of return-seeking and diversifying sub-asset classes and investment managers in the implementation of the equity, fixed income, and alternatives portfolios.

-Based on the FY2024 target allocations and on NEPC's 2023 capital market expectations, we forecast a nominal, annualized return of 7.59% over the next 10 years and 8.41% over the next 30 years.
+Based on the FY2025 target allocations and on NEPC's 2024 capital market expectations, we forecast a nominal, annualized return of 7.03% over the next 10 years and 8.35% over the next 30 years.
 Additional risk metrics, such as risk budgeting and scenario stress testing, were applied in establishing the target asset allocation with the goal of balancing potential investment gains with potential downside risks.

-FISCAL YEAR 2023 MARKET COMMENTARY
+FISCAL YEAR 2024 MARKET COMMENTARY